 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
-This update provides a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.

-This update also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
+The FASB has subsequently amended this update by issuing additional ASU's that provide clarification and further guidance around areas identified as potential implementation issues.
+These updates provide a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
+These updates also require additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
 In August 2015, the FASB issued ASU 2015-14 delaying the effective date of adoption.
-This update is now effective for annual and interim periods beginning after December 15, 2017, which will require us to adopt these provisions in the first quarter of fiscal 2019.
+These updates are now effective for annual and interim periods for fiscal years beginning after December 15, 2017, which will require us to adopt these provisions in the first quarter of fiscal 2019.
 Early application in fiscal 2018 is permitted.
-This update permits the use of either the retrospective or cumulative effect transition method.
-We are evaluating the effect this update will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor have we determined the effect of this update on our ongoing financial reporting.
+These updates permit the use of either the retrospective or cumulative effect transition method.
+We do not believe the standard will impact our recognition of revenue from company-owned restaurants or our recognition of royalty fees from franchisees.
+We are continuing to evaluate the impact the adoption of this standard will have on the recognition of other less significant revenue transactions.